mcv-m6-video/mcv-m6-2022-team6/Week3/README.md

 ## Tasks
 ### Task 1 Object detection
-This task is divided in 2 steps
+This task is divided in 3 steps
-Both task can be visualized with Task1_3.ipynb jupyter notebook.

-**Task 1.1** Off-the-shelf, for this task we were reqeusted to implment one or more object detection like Detectron2, Pytorch or Keras.
+**Task 1.1/1.2** Off-the-shelf/ Fine-tune, for this task we were reqeusted to implment one or more object detection like Detectron2, Pytorch or Keras.
+Also as previous weeks once the method is implemented we must fine tune it to our data.

-* The implementation of this experiments are done in a jupyter notebook called TASK1_3.ipynb

-**Task 1.2** Fine-tune, as previous weeks once method is implemented we must tune it to our data.
+* Task 1.1 and 1.2 can be visualized with Task1_2.ipynb jupyter notebook.

+**Task 1.3** K-Fold Cross-validation, this task consist on repeat n times the training-test proces changing the testset and then picking the average to see a more realistic value of accuracy.
+To visualize this task run the jupyter notebook Task1_3.ipynb

-### Task 2 Multi-target single camera tracking
+### Task 2 Object tracking
+**Task 2.1** Tracking by Operlap

 **Task 2/2.1**
 * Applying the best method  on all the cameras from Sequence S01, S03, and S04 of the AI City Challenge Track 1